reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### @SafeVarargs

-​	@SafeVarags - The varargs functionality allowed the creation of methods with variable arguments.
+**Use Case for @SafeVarags** - The varargs functionality allowed the creation of methods with variable arguments.
 Prior to Java 5, the only option to creating methods with optional parameters was to create multiple methods, each with a different number of parameters.
 Varargs allowed us to create a single method to handle optional parameters with syntax as below:

 ```
 void printStrings(String... stringList)